wbuitrago/PlotsConfigurations/Configurations/VBF_W/2018/README.md

 # Make plots:
 For this section, at the time being (nov.
-2022), it is needed CMSSW10_6_4 (for example) recreating the same path ~/CMSSW 10../src/Plotconfig/config/VBF_W/2018/ and here it is needed utils folder.
+2022), it is needed CMSSW10_6_4 (for example) recreating the same path ~/CMSSW 10../src/Plotconfig/config/VBF_W/2018/ and here it is needed utils folder.This folder is used somewhere in the nuisances, it is easy to solve this problem, didnt have the time!
-This is due to ROOT, I think, because when running mkplot segmentation violation happens!

     mkPlot.py --pycfg=configuration.py --inputFile rootFile/plots_vbf_w_2018.root --onlyPlot=cratio --linearOnly --showIntegralLegend=1 --plotNormalizedDistributions